Can You Get Rid of A Cold Sore in 24 Hours? Here's the Truth

 Cold compresses are among some of the simplest natural treatments for the herpes simplex virus.
 The idea of a compress might sound “old fashioned”, but research shows that topical therapy can effectively alleviate symptoms of genital herpes outbreaks and even contribute to the prevention of outbreaks when used promptly.

-Here are a few tried-and-true natural compress ideas to get you started:
+Here are a few commonly utilized natural compress ideas to get you started:

 - - Cold compress using an ice pack or soft washcloth filled with ice